devantler/ksail/README.md

 **Flux GitOps:** KSail uses Flux, a GitOps tool for Kubernetes, to manage the state of your clusters.
 With GitOps, your manifest source serves as the single source of truth for your cluster's desired state.
 Any changes to the source trigger an update in your cluster.

 **Local OCI Registries:** KSail uses local Open Container Initiative (OCI) registries to store and distribute Docker images and manifests.
 When you push manifest files to these registries, it triggers updates in your Kubernetes clusters.
 This allows for a streamlined and efficient workflow for updating your applications.

+**SOPS Integration:** KSail integrates with SOPS, a tool for managing secrets in Git repositories.
+It does so by automatically creating a SOPS GPG key and configuring it to work with your KSail clusters.
+This allows you to easily encrypt and decrypt your secrets.

 **Manifest Validation:** Before deploying your clusters, KSail validates your manifest files to ensure they are correctly formatted and contain valid configurations.
 This helps catch errors before they cause problems in your clusters.